-ALEA-NETWORK is a INTERNATIONAL SCIENTIFIC COORDINATION NETWORK (GDRI) created for a period of 4 years, starting January 1, 2015.
+ALEA-NETWORK is an INTERNATIONAL SCIENTIFIC COORDINATION NETWORK (GDRI) created for a period of 4 years, starting on January 1, 2015.

 - UNIVERSITE VERSAILLES ST-QUENTIN EN YVELINES and LMV